 Horseback Riding Lessons

 In horseback riding lessons, campers receive instruction in hunter seat equitation using the forward riding system.
 There is a 1:4 staff to camper ratio.
-Lessons are offered for beginner and intermediate in one-hour sessions for three or six days per week*.
-Advanced classes are two-hours and meet three times per week.
-Advanced riding lessons require the rider to walk, trot and canter.
+Lessons are offered for beginner, intermediate and advanced in one-hour sessions for two or three days per week*.
+Additionally, advanced classes (four-week campers only) are two-hours and meet three times per week.

-*Lessons offered six days per week are only offered for four-week campers.
+*Lessons offered three days per week are only offered for four-week campers.

 Camp Seafarer’s horse trails consist of a series of interlocking trails that compromise about 150 acres of beautiful serenity.
 Riders can expect to see a variety of habitats and wildlife.
 Once they are on the trails, campers will find that trail riding is a fun and educational equine activity that allows them to enhance their riding skills outside of the ring and enjoy their horse in an open and natural environment.
 Each ride is guided by our knowledgeable staff and will offer a unique experience that is for all levels of riders from the beginner to the advanced.
 This ride can be done in a Western seat or English seat and will be the rider’s choice.